Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Numerical methods

 As shown in the above algorithms, for both fifth- and third-order algorithms, the acoustic waves ($b=1,5$) are always computed using an upwind scheme, $C^{L3, Linear}$ or $C^{L5, Linear}$.
 It implies that in the following equation.

 $\eta_a = 1$, acoustic dissipation is at its maximum.
 In \cite{chamarthi2023wave,hoffmann2024centralized}, the amount of acoustic dissipation is always taken as one due to the stability issues.
-For $\eta_a = 0.5$, all characteristic waves are centralized, and the scheme carries no dissipation on any field.
-For compressible flows, this leads to energy accumulation at the grid scale and eventual divergence.
-Therefore, there exists a minimum value $\eta_{a,\min}$ below which the scheme is unstable for a wide range of flow regimes.
-The optimization procedure that identifies $\eta_a^*$ (i.e., the stable optimum) for each scheme is described in Section~\ref{sec:optimization}.
+For $\eta_a = 0.5$, the acoustic waves are also centralized, and the scheme carries no acoustic upwind dissipation.
+For compressible flows, this can lead to energy accumulation at the grid scale and eventual divergence.
+The optimization procedure that identifies $\eta_a^*$, the optimal feasible value for each scheme under the present objective and stability tests, is described in Section~\ref{sec:optimization}.

 \begin{remark}[On the Ducros sensor formulation] \normalfont The sensor $\Omega_d$ defined in Eq.~\eqref{eqn:ducros} is the product of two components: a pressure-based shock indicator and the dilatation-to-vorticity ratio.
 This is the formulation originally proposed by Ducros et al.~\cite{ducros1999large}, where the pressure-based component corresponds to the Jameson sensor $\Psi$ (Eqs.~12--13 of~\cite{ducros1999large}) and the dilatation-to-vorticity ratio corresponds to the correction $\Phi$ (Eq.~22 of~\cite{ducros1999large}).
 The sensor used throughout that reference is the product $\Phi\Psi$, as recorded in Tables~I--III of~\cite{ducros1999large}.
 In much of the subsequent literature, only the dilatation-to-vorticity component $\Phi$ has been retained and referred to as the Ducros sensor, while the pressure-based component $\Psi$ has been dropped.
 This simplification appears, for example, in the formulation of Feng et al.~\cite{feng2024general}.
 The pressure-based component is not redundant: the dilatation-to-vorticity ratio alone can misidentify strong vortical regions as shocked, because intense vortices in compressible flow produce non-negligible dilatation even in the absence of discontinuities~\cite{sciacovelli2021assessment}.
 The pressure indicator filters such regions because vortices do not produce the sharp pressure jumps characteristic of shocks.
 The robustness of the fixed threshold $\Omega_d > 0.01$ used throughout this work, applied uniformly across all test cases from subsonic turbulence to Mach~10 flows without case-by-case adjustment, may be attributed in part to the use of the complete two-component formulation.
 Readers seeking to reproduce the algorithms presented here should note that $\Omega_d$ as defined in Eq.~\eqref{eqn:ducros} includes both components.
 Using only the dilatation-to-vorticity ratio would yield a different and potentially less robust sensor. \end{remark}